TaoRuijie/ECAPA-TDNN/README.md

 |  EER    |   0.86   |  1.18    |  2.17    |
 |  minDCF |  0.0686  | 0.0765   |  0.1295  |

+Notice, this result is in the Vox1_O clean list, for Vox1_O Noise list: EER is 1.00 and minDCF is 0.0713.
 ***

 ## System Description